CityOfZion/neon-dappkit/packages/neon-dappkit/NEON-INVOKER.md

 ```

 ### Signing a Transaction using multiple Accounts of different Environments/Wallets
-It's very interesting to allow different accounts signing the same transaction.
+It's very interesting to allow different accounts to sign the same transaction.
 It might be a backend paying for the user
 transaction or a transaction that must be signed by two different individuals to be valid.

 It's possible to call `signTransaction` using the same arguments of `invokeFunction`.
 It will not send the transaction to
 the blockchain, instead, it will only sign the transaction.
-Using the returned information is possible to sign again or
+The returned information can be used to invoke the function,
-invoke it.
+or it can be resigned to add even more signers on the transaction.

 On the following example we are sending GAS from the "owner" to the "payer", but the "payer" is paying the
 transaction fees: